fniephaus/alfred-readability/README.md

 Readability for Alfred
 ==============

-This workflow let's you manage your Readability list with Alfred.
+This workflow lets you manage your Readability list with Alfred.

 ![Readability for Alfred Screenshot](https://raw.github.com/fniephaus/alfred-readability/master/screenshot.gif)